-If a grading error has been made, you should submit a re-grade request to your Instructional Assistant or Dr. McDonnell.
+If a grading error has been made, you should submit a re-grade request to your Instructional Assistant or © 2021 McDonnell, UC San Diego do not copy or distribute without permission.

+Dr. McDonnell.
 Students who submit items for re-grading understand that we may re-grade the entire item and the score may go up or down.